How to control your home stereo with Alexa or Google Home

 Upgrade your sound

 Both Google Home and Amazon Echo devices have built-in speakers.
 But our customers are always interested in better sound.
 Read on to learn how to connect these products to external audio gear.
-Hint: there are some key differences between them.

 "Hey Google, play Drake in the den"